Miro-H/CacheSC/README.md

 #define PRIME prime_rev
 ```

 There is a priviliged and unprivileged version of this attack on physically indexed caches.
 The library will choose itself, based on the available privileges.
-The privileged version is significantly faster.
+The privileged version is significantly faster, building the data structure without privileges can require several minutes.

 ### 2.2 Chosen-Plaintext Attack on OpenSSL AES-CBC
 This attack uses CacheSC to implement the classic chosen-plaintext attack, similar to the one-round attack from Osvik, Shamir, and Tromer (presented in Cache Attacks and Countermeasures: the Case of AES), to recover half of any key byte of the AES-CBC encryption.
 However, instead of Evict+Time we use Prime+Probe for this attack.
-An in-depth discussion of this attack is provided in our [report](./docs/revisiting-microarchitectural-side-channels-Miro-Haller.pdf).
+Our [report](./docs/revisiting-microarchitectural-side-channels-Miro-Haller.pdf) provides an in-depth discussion of this attack.

 Compile the attack by running the following in `./demo`:
 ```text
 $ OPENSSL_INCL=/path/to/openssl/include OPENSSL_LIB=/path/to/openssl/lib make openssl-aes-cbc
 ```
 Where `OPENSSL_INCL` and `OPENSSL_LIB` point to your local OpenSSL installation.
-Those arguments are obtional and default to `/usr/local/include` respectively `/usr/local/lib`.
+Specifying those environment variables is optional.
+Their defaults are `/usr/local/include` respectively `/usr/local/lib`.

-Note that you have to ensure that the vulnerable AES-CBC implementation of OpenSSL is run, i.e. not hardware optimizations such as `AES-NI`.
+Note that you have to ensure that the vulnerable AES-CBC implementation of OpenSSL is run, i.e. not hardware optimizations such as `AES-NI` (OpenSSL checks on runtime, if `AES-NI` is available and may use it, unless you deactivate this).
 We tested this attack on `OpenSSL-0.9.8` (the original version used by Osvik et al.), compiled with the `no-asm` flag.

 It is again advisable to normalize the results, i.e. compile with the `NORMALIZE=1` flag.